What do women really want in their personal care products?

 - Shampoos – Shampoos also contain essential oils that both appeal to our sense of smell and meet the needs of specific hair types.
 Lavender, carrot seed and rosemary are generally beneficial for all types of hair.

-- Facial Creams and Lotions – Manufacturers focus on scent and added skincare benefits when creating these products.
+- Facial Creams and Lotions – Facial cream manufacturers focus on scent and added skincare benefits when creating these products.
 Essential rose oil or rose water is both very popular additives in creams and lotions because they truly capture the flower’s intoxicating and fragile aroma.

 Adopting a successful scent for a cosmetic or personal care product requires flexibility, as all fragrances that are mixed and matched must coalesce as a pleasing olfactory experience.